logzio/heroku-buildpack-otel/README.md

-# heroku-buildpack-telegraf
+# heroku-buildpack-otel

 Based on [Skrud work](https://github.com/skrud/heroku-buildpack-telegraf)

-A simple heroku buildpack to download, deploy and launch Telegraf on your dynos.
+A simple heroku buildpack to download, deploy and launch Open Telemetry on your dynos.

-This buildpack downloads the latest Telegraf release (at the time of writing, 1.19.0), extracts it on your dyno and starts it via a .profile.d script.
+This buildpack downloads the latest Otel release (at the time of writing, 1.19.0), extracts it on your dyno and starts it via a .profile.d script.

-You can use this buildpack for other observability platform (which support telegraf agent), just change the output in the config.
+You can use this buildpack for other observability platform (which support otel agent), just change the exporter in the config.

 ## Installation
-From your heroku git directory download [this telegraf.conf](https://raw.githubusercontent.com/logzio/heroku-buildpack-telegraf/master/telegraf.conf).
+From your heroku git directory download [this config.yaml](https://raw.githubusercontent.com/logzio/heroku-buildpack-otel/master/config.yaml).

-    wget -O telegraf.conf https://raw.githubusercontent.com/logzio/heroku-buildpack-telegraf/master/telegraf.conf
+    wget -O telegraf.conf https://raw.githubusercontent.com/logzio/heroku-buildpack-otel/master/config.yaml

 ## Enable enviroment variable